fltk/fltk/README.Windows.txt

   https://www.fltk.org/software.php

 If you are familiar with "git" and like to stay current with your version, you will find the git access parameters at the bottom of that page.

-Unpack FLTK by using an appropriate unpacker and copy the new folder into a convenient location.
-I have set up a "dev" folder in my home folder for all my projects.
+Unpack FLTK by using an appropriate unpacker and copy the new folder into a convenient location, for instance a "dev" folder in your home folder.

  Configuring FLTK
 ------------------

-Note: Configuration with Visual Studio 2017's internal CMake support is not yet included here.
+Note: Configuration with Visual Studio 2017's internal CMake support is not yet included in this document.
 You may try yourself...

 Please refer to README.CMake.txt for how to configure FLTK with CMake.